kindista/kindista/src/markdown/faq.md

 lots of their needs met through the system.
 That's why it's up to us to be as publicly generous and appreciative as possible right now.

 <small><a href="#questions">Return to questions</a></small>

+## Events

+<a id="event-guidelines"></a>

+### What are the guidelines for posting events on Kindista?

+Events posted to Kindista must adhere to our [Terms of Use](/terms).
+Kindista is for non-profit sharing, therefore you may not post an event to Kindista for which you plan on charging an entrance fee.

+You are free to conduct fundraising activities at events posted to Kindista.
+However, donating to your cause must not be a requirement for participants to attend your event.
+<em>If you post an event to Kindista, you may not turn away anyone due to a lack of funds.</em>

+<small><a href="#questions">Return to questions</a></small>